xinzhan/core-services.en/help/interface/attributes/t-crs-usecase.md

 ## Use customer attributes in Adobe Target {#task_FC5F9D9059114027B62DB9B1C7D9E257}

-In Target, you can select a customer attribute from the Visitor Profile section when creating an audience.
+In [!DNL Target], you can select a customer attribute from the [!UICONTROL Visitor Profile] section when creating an audience.
 All customer attributes will have the prefix [!DNL crs.] in the list.
 Combine these attributes as required with other data attributes to build audiences.

 ![](assets/crs-add-attribute-target.png)

 See [Creating a New Audience](https://docs.adobe.com/content/help/en/target/using/audiences/create-audiences/audiences.html) in [!DNL Target] help.